jorzel/hashnode/cl0cewph702m4qbnv4p0tei7n.md

 ## Simple field
-In the first approach, we define `Email` class to encapsulate validation logic, but persist only a string field column
+In the first approach, we define `Email` class to encapsulate validation logic, but persist only a string field column.
 ```python
 # value_objects/email.py
 class InvalidEmail(Exception):